-The primary purpose of this paper is to permit the student to write a significant research paper that will demonstrate her/his abilities to do independent work and research on the region of the world that they have decided to concentrate.
-The thesis will allow the student to demonstrate how successfully they have integrated the material from their courses.
+The primary purpose of this course is to permit students to write a significant research paper that will demonstrate their abilities to do independent work and research on the region of the world that they have chosen for their World Regional Concentration.
+The thesis will allow students to demonstrate how successfully they have integrated the material from their courses.
 The thesis should be carefully researched, logical, properly documented, make clear and reasonable arguments and be well written.
 3 credits.